Asker80/check-mk-plugins.asker80/checks/egais_utm/README.md

 # egais_utm check
-Checks status of the Egais Utm server on which the agent is run.
+Checks status of Egais Utm server on which the agent is run.
 Only Windows agent is supported ATM.

 The check requires pytz module installed on Check_MK server.
 The agent requires [HtmlAgilityPack](https://github.com/zzzprojects/html-agility-pack) dll in MK_ROOT folder (usually C:\Program Files (x86)\check_mk\\).